-The filing spouse must have be ean a resident of Wyoming for 60 days prior to filing, or the marriage was performed in Wi from the time of the marriage een a resident of Wyoming for 60 yoming and the filing spouse mus to the time of filing. t have resided in Wyoming Where to File: Name of Court: Title of Divorce Action: In the county where either spouse resides.
+The filing spouse must have been a resident of Wyoming for 60 days prior to filing; or the marriage was performed in Wyoming and the filing spouse must have resided in Wyoming from the time of the marriage to the time of filing.

+Where to File: Name of Court: Title of Divorce Action: In the county where either spouse resides.
 "In the District Court, In and For County, Wyoming."
-Complaint for Divorce Party Filing: Other Party: Title of Final Papers: Plaintiff Defendant Decree of Divorce Approved Grounds for Divorce: No-fault: Irreconcilable differences.
+Complaint for Divorce Party Filing: Plaintiff Other Party: Title of Final Papers: Defendant Decree of Divorce

+No-fault: Irreconcilable differences.
 Fault-based: Confinement for incurable insanity for 2 years.

-No-iault: irreconcliable differe nces.
-Faun-based: Commement fo r incurable insanity for 2 years.
-General Divorce Procedures: There is a waiting period of 20 O days before a divorce will be gra nted.
-Mediation or Counseling Requirements: In cases involving child custod regarding the impact of divorce ly, the court may order the parents se on children. s to attend appropriate classes Legal Separation Provisions:
+There is a waiting period of 20 days before a divorce will be granted.

+In cases involving child custody, the court may order the parents to attend appropriate classes regarding the impact of divorce on children.
-This product does not constitute the rendering of legal advice or services.
-This product is intended for informational use only and is not a substitute for legal advice.
-State laws vary, so consult an attorney on all legal matters.
-This product was not prepared by a person licensed to practice law in this state.